Teacher Appreciation Week 2026: 10 Heartfelt Gift Ideas to Say Thanks

 3. Free meals or snacks all week

-Tell teachers to forget about preparing their daily lunch—ask staff members, administrators, and volunteers to make meals or snack bars instead.
-Potluck-style foods, like casseroles or macaroni and cheese, are easy options.
+Teachers can forget about preparing their daily lunch this week!
+Ask staff members, administrators, or volunteers to make meals or a snack bar instead.
+Or, offer potluck-style foods, like casseroles or macaroni and cheese, as easy grab-and-go options.

 Alternatively, you can surprise your teachers with RaiseRight gift cards to popular restaurants, including: